Should I book a sound engineer?

 If your venue has a sound limiter, and it is set below 95 decibels, this can cause significant sound problems if you have booked a band – and we would advise that you book a sound engineer to avoid problems on the day.

-All we will need to know if your venue name and location.
+We will need to know your venue's name and location.

-Why do we recommend a sound engineer for your band booking?
+Why do we recommend a sound engineer for your live band booking?

 There are two main reasons why we’d strongly recommend a Sound Engineer for your band booking:

-Here we will outline the key problems that un-managed sound can cause.
+Below we have outlined the key problems that un-managed sound can cause.
 We do advise that you read this thoroughly to avoid potential issues at your event.

 - Venue Sound Limiters

-Many venues will have strict sound limits, which have been imposed on them by the local council or self-imposed.In order to measure the volume (measured in decibels), many venues have ‘sound limiters’ installed at the venue.
+Many venues will have strict sound limits, which have been imposed on them by the local council or self-imposed.In order to measure the volume (measured in decibels), many venues have a sound limiter installed at the venue.
 These can come in a variety of forms.

 ‘Indication only’ sound limiters have an indication that displays the measured volume at a particular place.
 This may be hand-held, or more commonly this will be fixed on a wall.
 In these instances, the venue coordinator will normally ask the act to turn the volume down, or may reserve the right to ask your entertainment to stop performing if they exceed the limit